CondeNast/gtm-docs/TreasureData-Permutive.md

 ![Sequence Diagram](diagrams/sequence-diagram.svg) Edit
 [sequence-diagram.drawio](diagrams/sequence-diagram.drawio) with draw.io

+# TreasureData Ecommerce Events
 Note that the following GTM configurations do not include additional tags, triggers, and variables needed for ecommerce events for TD.
-TD Ecommerce configurations through GTM can be found in the TreasureData-Ecommerce document.
+TD Ecommerce configurations through GTM can be found in the [TreasureData Ecommerce](TreasureData-Ecommerce.md) document.

 # Tags